amadeafejes/LastfmRecSys/Project 02 - Original Project on GCP/README.md

 * registered column in userid-profile.tsv for example "Aug 13, 2006"
 * artist name (artname) in userid-timestamp-artid-artname-traid-traname.tsv for example "Blood, Sweat & Tears"
 * song title (traname) in userid-timestamp-artid-artname-traid-traname.tsv for example "Boy, Boy, Boy (Switch Remix)"

+### Merge csv files which contain favorite tracks data
+Unfortunately the outout of the machine learning method is a single file per call.
+As there are 1000 users in the system 1000 files are created.
+This is not optimal when importing these csv files to the MySQL database, it would be great if these records are contained by a single csv file.